IlyaPer/3D_Viewer/README.md

 - The program must allow saving the captured (rendered) images as bmp and jpeg files;
 - The program must allow recording small screencasts - the current custom affine transformation of the loaded object into gif-animation (640x480, 10fps, 5s) by a special button.

-💡 [Tap here](https://forms.yandex.ru/cloud/64181b3c69387223f9a12877/) **to leave your feedback on the project**.
-Product Team really tries to make your educational experience better.